CQCL/hugr/specification/hugr.md

 i.e. replacing each type variable in the body with the corresponding TypeArg.
 This is guaranteed to produce a valid type as long as the TypeArgs match the declared TypeParams, which can be checked in advance.

-(Note that when within a polymorphic function type, type variables of kind `Sequence` or `Opaque` will only be usable as arguments to Opaque types---see [Extension System](#extension-system).)
+(Note that within a polymorphic type scheme, type variables of kind `Sequence` or `Opaque` will only be usable as arguments to Opaque types---see [Extension System](#extension-system).)

 ### Extension Tracking